-Our graduates of this course are offered free one-to-one mentoring until the end of October 2020,which means you will receive a total of two years learning opportunity.
+Our graduates of this course are offered free one to one mentoring by Howard Choy for a further eight months, so you will receive a total of two years learning opportunity.
 During that time, if you need help with any of your initial consultations or continuing studies, then we will be available to support you in the process.

 Qualified consultants and former students wishing to attend individual modules will also be welcome to join us provided there is a place available in the class.

 Class fee for attending an individual module is £1200 | 1400 euros

 Prospective students are expected to gain preliminary foundation knowledge of Feng Shui by attending an ECOFS accredited two day intensive introduction training course prior to undertaking the professional course.
 The introduction course fee is £290 | 340 euros and includes a comprehensive student manual.
 Full details can be requested from us, or found on our website www.fengshui-college.org

 The ECOFS 2 day Introduction Course will be held at Swiss Cottage Hotel NW3 3HP during 2019.
 To assist students enrolling later than that, ECOFS foundation training may be available to offer as a distant study option until the professional course begins.

 COURSE DATES, CLASS TIMES & CLASS VENUE LOCATION

 The next course commences in May 2020, all dates to be advised shortly.

 There are five modules with six days in each module, from Thursday to Tuesday which totals thirty days classroom attendance spread over fifteen months, 10am-5pm each day.